What are the entry requirements?.

 GCSEs & Degree

-In order to apply for any Teacher Training course you must have GCSE English and maths at Grade C (or level 4) or above for Secondary, and English, maths and science at Grade C (or level 4) or above for Primary.
+In order to apply for any Teacher Training course you must have GCSE English and maths at Level 4 (Grade C) or above for Primary and Secondary phase training courses.
+If you are looking to train at Primary level, you will additionally require GCSE Science at a Level 4 (Grade C) or above.
 You should have these qualifications or accepted equivalency tests in place before you apply through UCAS.
 As this is a Post-Graduate degree you must have a first degree to apply.
-For Primary this can be any degree in any subject and ideally a degree in your chosen subject for Secondary but there are subject knowledge enhancement courses available for some subjects so this isn’t always necessary.
+For Primary this can be any degree in any subject and ideally a degree in your chosen subject (or related to your chosen subject) for Secondary.
+However, there are subject knowledge enhancement courses available for some subjects so this isn’t always necessary.

 Overseas trained teachers will need to provide evidence that their qualifications allow them to teach in their own countries and that these qualifications are an equivalent level to UK qualifications (this information can be obtained from NARIC).